salrashid123/gcpcompat-aws/README.md

 ### Workload Federation - AWS

-GCP now surfaces a `STS Service` that will exchange one set of tokens for another.
+GCP now surfaces a `STS Service` that will exchange one set of tokens for another using the GCP Secure Token Service (STS) [here](https://cloud.google.com/iam/docs/reference/sts/rest/v1beta/TopLevel/token).
 These initial tokens can be either 3rd party or google `access_tokens` that are [downscoped](https://github.com/salrashid123/downscoped_token) (i.,e attenuated in permission set).

-The endpoint rest specifications for the STS service is [here](https://cloud.google.com/iam/docs/reference/sts/rest/v1beta/TopLevel/token)

-To use this, you need both a GCP and AWS project and the ability to create user/service accounts and then apply permissions on those to facilitate the mapping.
+To use this tutorial, you need both a GCP and AWS project and the ability to create user/service accounts and then apply permissions on those to facilitate the mapping.

-#### AWS

-There are two types of AWS creds this repo demonstrates:
+Again, the two types of flows this repo demonstrates:

 - Manual Exchange:
   In this you manually do all the steps of exchanging `AWS_ACCESS_KEY_ID/AWS_SECRET_ACCESS_KEY` for a federated token and then finally use that token

 - Automatic Exchange
-  In this you use the google cloud client libraries to do all the heavy lifting.
-This is the recommended approach
+  In this you use the google cloud client libraries to do all the heavy lifting.  << This is the recommended approach

 >> It is recommended to do the manual first just to understand this capability and then move onto the automatic

+#### AWS User/Session/Roles --> GCP Identity --> GCP Resource

+This tutorial will cover various source AWS identity for federation and how they map to a GCP  [principal:// and principalSet://](https://cloud.google.com/iam/docs/workload-identity-federation#impersonation)

+a) `AWS User --> GCP principal:// --> Impersonate Service Account --> GCP Resource`

+  AWS User  `"Arn": "arn:aws:iam::291738886548:user/svcacct1"` mapped to `principal://iam.googleapis.com/projects/$PROJECT_NUMBER/locations/global/workloadIdentityPools/aws-pool-1/subject/arn:aws:iam::291738886548:user/svcacct1`

+b) `AWS User --> AWS Assumed Role --> AWS Named Session --> GCP principal:// --> Impersonate Service Account --> GCP Resource`

+  AWS User will Assume a Role and then acquire a *NAMED* AWS Session `"Arn": "arn:aws:sts::291738886548:assumed-role/gcpsts/mysession"` mapped to `principal://iam.googleapis.com/projects/$PROJECT_NUMBER/locations/global/workloadIdentityPools/aws-pool-1/subject/arn:aws:sts::291738886548:assumed-role/gcpsts/mysession`

+c) `AWS User --> AWS Assumed Role --> GCP principalSet:// --> Impersonate Service Account --> GCP Resource`

+  AWS User assumes Role `arn:aws:sts::291738886548:assumed-role/gcpsts` mapped to `principalSet://iam.googleapis.com/projects/$PROJECT_NUMBER/locations/global/workloadIdentityPools/aws-pool-2/attribute.aws_role/arn:aws:sts::291738886548:assumed-role/gcpsts`

+d) `AWS EC2 --> AWS Assumed EC2 Role -->  GCP principalSet:// --> Impersonate Service Account --> GCP Resource`

+  AWS EC2 Role
+  `arn:aws:sts::291738886548:assumed-role/ec2role` mapped to
+  `"principalSet://iam.googleapis.com/projects/$PROJECT_NUMBER/locations/global/workloadIdentityPools/aws-pool-2/attribute.aws_role/arn:aws:sts::291738886548:assumed-role/ec2role"`

+Option (d) is likely the most common usecase since it allows a group of EC2 instances to collectively map to a GCP identity.

+a) is used to map a given user (`aws-pool-1/subject/`)
+b) is used to map a user to a _named session_ as a subject.
+c) is used to map a user that assumes a role (`aws-pool-2/attribute.aws_role`)

 #### Manual Exchange